2012 United States presidential election in Washington (state): Caucuses

-Democratic
+Democratic caucuses

 As incumbent President Barack Obama ran without opposition nationwide, the non-binding primary was canceled by the Washington State Legislature.
 Precinct caucuses took place on April 15, legislative district caucuses on April 28, county conventions on April 29, and congressional district caucuses on May 30.
 The Washington state convection took place from June 1 to 3, and according to The Green Papers, Obama ran unopposed in the caucuses, receiving 114 delegates in the Democratic National Convention floor vote.
 The other 6 delegates' votes were unannounced.

 Republican caucuses

 The Republican caucuses were held on March 3, 2012.
 The additional preferential primary, as held since 1992, was canceled this year for budgetary reasons, as was the one in 2004.
 Caucus participants, however, did not allocate national delegates to the candidates – they only elected delegates to the county conventions and took part in a nonbinding straw poll.
 Only the state convention from May 31 to June 2, 2012, legally pledged delegates to the national convention to specific candidates.